genki-kudo/Pocket-to-Concavity/README.md

 # **Pocket to Concavity (P2C)**
 ![図1](https://user-images.githubusercontent.com/96423408/180365403-939d72f2-3268-4398-8ec7-b33bd0732c14.png)

-**P2C is a tool for the refinement of Protein-Ligand binding site shape from alpha-spheres.**
+**P2C is a tool for refining the of Protein-Ligand binding site shape from alpha-spheres.**
 There are two main modes, **Ligand-Free(LF) mode** and **Ligand-Bound(LB) mode**.

-* ### Ligand-Free (LF) mode
+* ### LF mode
   LF mode provides the shape of the deep and druggable concavity where the core scaffold can bind.
-* ### Ligand-Bound (LB) mode
+* ### LB mode
-  LB mode searches deep concavity around the bound ligand.
+  LB mode searches the deep concavity around the bound ligand.

 # INSTALLATION
-**You can use P2C in Linux OS.** (We tested on the Ubuntu20.04LTS.)
+**P2C can be used in Linux OS.** (tested on Ubuntu20.04LTS).

 ## Requirements

 * **Python**
-  We tested P2C on python3.7.10.
+  P2C was tested on python3.7.10.
-  Several modules are needed in addition to default modules.
+  Several modules are needed in addition to the default modules:
   * numpy(1.21.5)
   * pandas(1.3.5)
   * scikit-learn(1.0.2)
   * scipy(1.7.0)
   * pymol(open-source)

-  This exvironment is built as following commands if you have anaconda in the OS.
+  This environment is built by the following commands if using anaconda (download and install Anaconda here: https://www.anaconda.com/download/) in OS.
-  (you can download and install Anaconda in the URL-> https://www.anaconda.com/download/ )
   ```
   conda create -n p2c_env python==3.7.10
   conda activate p2c_env